top of page

 Once you submit your referral form, CWP will assign a Resource Navigation Specialist to reach out to the new member and conduct an intake.

-• CWP Wellness services is now available to all District 2 branches as of July 1st, 2022
+• CWP services are now available to all District 2 branches as of July 1st, 2022

 Referral Links and Process

-Services Offered during COVID-19 shutdown (in list form)
+Services Offered Post COVID-19 shutdown (in list form)

-When not working remotely in response to the COVID-19 pandemic, we are located at the ODHS East County Family Service Center, Gresham office, and the ODHS Southeast Portland Self-Sufficiency Office.
-We also work closely with the ODHS Schools Team in Multnomah County.
+Pre-COVID-19, our physical presence was established at the ODHS East County Family Service Center, Gresham office, and the ODHS Southeast Portland Self-Sufficiency Office.
+Additionally, we closely collaborate with the ODHS Schools Team in Multnomah County.

 Individualized Support to Complete Steps in the Employment

-We also work with members to remove barriers to employment by connecting them to our consortium services and other community resources.
-We continue to engage with members who have been placed in jobs for up to 90 days.
+Furthermore, we assist members in overcoming employment barriers by connecting them to our consortium services and other community resources.
+Our engagement doesn't stop after placement; we continue to support members who have secured jobs for up to 90 days, ensuring sustained success in their employment journey.

 Career Centers